 "Bad Day in Bergamo" (1975), "Underwater Worlds" (1977), "Cash Valley" (1978), "Deep Baba" (1983), "Ingen Kan Være Alle Tilpas" (1984), "Kakkelovnibrødrenes Forrygende Skorsten" (1986), "Forførelsen" (1987), "Manhattan Download" (1987), "Når Djævle Elsker" (1989), "Carmen og Katinka" (1990), "Kort Sagt" (1993).
 "The Dwarf" (1998) co-written with Kitte Wagner, "Den Yderste Stilhed" (2001), "Shadowlines" (2005).

 JPC's teaching lies within the Copeau/Lecoq tradition.
-His strategy is to build a bridge that stretches the student actor betwen two "pylons."
+His strategy is to build a bridge that stretches the student actor between two "pylons."
 On one end of the bridge the students are encouraged to exercise their "sincerity muscle."
 On the other end they are encouraged to exploit the full range of vocal and physical possibilities made available by their technical training.
 So there is no such thing as "over-playing."
 The problem is rather one of providing adequate support to the quest for transformation, style and expression.
-The study begins with traditional naïve styles such as commedia dell' arte, mumming and melodrama that place the actor in a central position as the primary transformer of reality.
+The study begins with traditional naïve styles such as Commedia dell' Arte, mumming and melodrama that place the actor in a central position as the primary transformer of reality.
 The work continues into more sophisticated and challenging examples of classical and contemporary literature in which the actor is joined by the playwright as a partner in crime!